Mnour3593/C-Maze/README.md

   - Quick Play and fully Customizable Game modes.
   - Score saving to `maze_scores.txt`.
   - Improved UI and a more polished player experience.
+  - Way beter rendering than V1.
+  - > **Disclaimer**: The new rendering method will cause issues if the window is too small.
+Please zoom out / decrease font size to render the game as intended.

 > **Note:** While some V2 ideas were inspired through AI brainstorming, I personally spent countless hours fine-tuning, debugging, testing, and learning deeper programming concepts to bring the project to life.